-First guidelines for brain amyloid imaging in Alzheimer's releasedJanuary 28th, 2013 in Alzheimer's disease & dementia /
+First guidelines for brain amyloid imaging in Alzheimer's releasedJanuary 28, 2013 in Medicine & Health / Alzheimer's disease & dementia

 Only recently has it become possible to create high-quality images of the brain plaques characteristic of Alzheimer's disease in living people through positron emission tomography (PET).
 Even so, questions remain about what can be learned from these PET images and which people should have this test.

 To provide guidance for physicians, individuals and families affected by Alzheimer's, and the public, the Society of Nuclear Medicine and Molecular Imaging (SNMMI) and the Alzheimer's Association have jointly published the first criteria for the appropriate use of this imaging technology to aid in the diagnosis of people with suspected Alzheimer's disease.
 The criteria were published online today as an article "in press" by Alzheimer's & Dementia: The Journal of the Alzheimer's Association and "ahead of print" in The Journal of Nuclear Medicine.

 "Our primary goal is to provide healthcare practitioners with the information and options available to provide patients with the best possible diagnosis and care in a cost effective manner," said Maria Carrillo, Ph.D., Alzheimer's Association vice president of Medical and Scientific Relations.